datasci-iopsy/sec-year-proj/README.md

 # Overview

 The purpose of this study was to explore antecedents of organizational justice perceptions by utilizing a configurational approach.
 Self-report personality traits and dispositions were collected using a crowdsourced sample (*N* = 445).
-The latent profile analysis indicated three distinct profile patterns that were to predict various levels of organizational justice perceptions.
+The latent profile analysis indicated three distinct profile patterns that were used to predict various levels of organizational justice perceptions; more specifically, a one-way ANOVA was conducted to measure the mean differences in justice perceptions between the profiles.